akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 [mainwindow.cpp](https://github.com/akshaybabloo/qlistwidget-custom-widget/blob/master/mainwindow.cpp) and [mainwindow.h](https://github.com/akshaybabloo/qlistwidget-custom-widget/blob/master/mainwindow.h)

-mainwindow.cpp and mainwindow.h are the entry point for UI, so we have to assign the `CustomWindow` object to `QListWidget` whose name in UI is `listWidget`.
+mainwindow.cpp and mainwindow.h are the entry points for UI, so we have to assign the `CustomWindow` object to `QListWidget` whose name in UI is `listWidget`.
 In this object we need to add some code to the constructor that creates new widgets and a private slot method - `void removeItem(const QString &text)` that receives a remove signal.

 #### Add Code to Constructor